Skitus/user-api/README.md

 $ cd user-api
 ```

 ### Create Configuration File: Copy the configuration.example.ts file located in src/config to the same directory but rename it to configuration.ts.
-This creates your project configuration based on the provided example.
+This creates your project configuration based on the provided example (this file used instead of .env file).
 ```bash
 $ cp src/config/configuration.example.ts src/config/configuration.ts
 ```